The Complete Guide to Optimizing Your Content for ChatGPT

 The Clarity Problem: Why Most Brand Content Fails AEO

-We’ve analyzed content from hundreds of B2B software companies and found a consistent problem: brands describe themselves in ways that are compelling to humans but useless to AI engines.
+A consistent problem shows up across B2B software content: brands describe themselves in ways that are compelling to humans but useless to AI engines.

 Vague positioning like “the all-in-one platform that helps teams work smarter” gives ChatGPT nothing concrete to extract.
 When a user asks “what’s the best tool for managing engineering sprints,” ChatGPT looks for clear, specific signals that a product solves that exact problem.
 “Works smarter” doesn’t provide that signal.